 Marsella is a small village almost completely unknown to foreign tourists.
 I only visited it on the advice of the owner of my hostel in Pereira.
 As soon as I got on the bus, people were trying to help me.
 Unfortunately, due to my limited spanish, I wasn’t able to take up their offers of assistance.
 So, they directed me to a young chap, born there, but now living in New York and visiting his family.
 He took me on a tour all round the area, visiting his parents on their coffee farm and showing me the traditional coffee production.
 This is why Colombians consistently rate amongst the friendliest people in the world.

 Salento is a small, sleepy traditional village with brightly coloured traditional houses and authentic charm.
-From Salento, you hike or ride a horse up the Corcoro Valley.
+From Salento, you can hike or ride a horse up the Corcoro Valley.
 On the way back, take the alternate route which leads up to a plateau with giant palm trees.